kunalvishnoi/Modal_Portal_ReactJs/README.md

 Render Props to create a counter on click and mouse over.
 Live at https://codesandbox.io/s/zr81q3x8lx
 # Context API
 COntext API as a alternative of Redux is used to pass value to depp descent child of a parent easily.
 Live at https://codesandbox.io/s/648jr9qy6z
+# Use of Axios
+FOr HTTP request of GET and POST use axios in react.
+Live at https://codesandbox.io/s/l54w5797z7